mbensmida/sphinx-poc/docs/cookbook.rst

 Step 8.
 Copying scripts
 ========================

-Open the DMS Administration drive in the new server.
+1. Open the DMS Administration drive in the new server.

-Go to ``/exo:ecm/scripts/ecm-explorer``.
+2. Go to ``/exo:ecm/scripts/ecm-explorer``.

 	You will find three folders referring to the three types of groovy scripts in eXo Platform, including:

 	-  action: The action scripts are launched when an ECM action triggers them.
-For more information, refer to `Managing actions <../../../user-guide/html/PLFUserGuide.ManagingYourDocuments.ExtendingYourActions.ManagingActions.html>`__.
+For more information, refer to :ref:`Managing actions <ManagingActions>`.

 	-  interceptor: Interceptor scripts are triggered before and/or after the JCR node is saved, or when a node is created or edited.
 They are used to either validate the value entered in a form or to manipulate the newly created node, for example, to map the new node with a forum thread or any other type of discussion areas.

 	-  widget: Widget scripts are used to fill widgets, such as a select box in a dynamic way.

-Export your customized script in the same location in the new server.
+3. Export your customized script in the same location in the new server.

 .. _PLFDevGuide.Cookbook.CopyingDriveConfigurations: